 We are a local network of community groups in Marin that support the development of age-friendly communities as designated by the World Health Organization (WHO) and the AARP.
 We promote healthy living and opportunities to be involved in one’s community.
 Approximately 27 percent of Marin County’s population is age 60 or older, and by 2030 projections indicate at least one in three Marin residents will be 60 or older.
 The County’s age-friendly movement began in many cities in 2014.
 Sausalito was the first to join.
-Since then ten of the 11 incorporated cities have joined the network.
+Since then nine of the 11 incorporated cities have joined the network.

 Age-Friendly County of Marin